began futures trading on the NYMEX in 1983 and is the

 Trading terminates at the close of business on the

 calendar day of the month is a non-business day,

-Options: Trading ends three
+Options: Trading ends

 three business days before the underlying futures

 storage facility with pipeline access to TEPPCO,

-Cushing storage, or Equilon Pipeline Co., by in-tank transfer, in-line
+Cushing storage, or Equilon Pipeline Co., by in-tank

 inter-facility transfer (pumpover).